-Live bait will catch a variety of fish in the surf.
+Surf fishing with Live bait will catch a variety of fish in the surf.
 It’s the rule of the ocean, big fish eat small fish, and their is always a bigger fish.
 What you catch will vary by location, time of year, type of bait being used.
 Along the Gulf Coast of the US, you can catch red drum, speckled trout, Spanish mackerel, black drum, whiting, pompano, blue fish, sharks and even the occasional king mackerel and tarpon have been caught using live bait in the surf.

 No matter where you go in the world, if you find a beach, there are fish to be caught from the surf, and live bait will catch em.
 Hmm, sounds like a bucket list project to me. 😉 If you have a trip planned, a simple internet search will give you some good ideas on fish to target, baits to use and where to fish.

 Always check the local internet chat rooms and message boards and well as the local bait shops and fishermen.
 You will get the latest information from those who are out fishing the same area you will be fishing.